Europe plan for floating gas terminals raises climate fears | Headlines

 Still, methane can frequently leak along the natural gas supply chain.
 So in some cases, the net climate effect of burning natural gas may be no better than coal.

-The UN Intergovernmental Panel on Climate Change has warned that continuing to use the fossil fuel infrastructure already in place would cause global warming to exceed 1.5 degrees Celsius (2.7 Fahrenheit).

-At that level, heat would be expected to worsen the flash floods, extreme heat, intense hurricanes, and longer-burning wildfires that have resulted from climate change and have cost lives.
+The U.N.
+Intergovernmental Panel on Climate Change has warned that continuing to use the fossil fuel infrastructure already in place would cause global warming to exceed 1.5 degrees Celsius.
+At that level, heat would be expected to worsen the flash floods, extreme heat, intense hurricanes and longer-burning wildfires that have resulted from climate change and have cost lives.

 "It is a little disheartening to see Europe, which has been the seat of so much energy and action and bold emissions targets, being home to this particular way with doubling down on fossil fuel infrastructure,'' said Kim Cobb, a climate scientist at Brown University.